 - 1. Is typed, readable, free of gross spelling and typographic errors - 2.
 Is well-organized and focused (not rambling, or with irrelevant sections) - 3.
-Addresses what makes the issue or paper topic important, practically or scientifically - 4.
-Defines key terms clearly, especially potentially ambiguous terms that will be used frequently in the paper, and/or identifies key assumptions - 5.
-Considers a plurality of views, that is, identifies differing points of view, or a major issue that is unresolved or on which there is disagreement.
+Addresses what makes this issue (or paper topic) important, practically and/or scientifically

+4. Defines key terms clearly, especially potentially ambiguous terms that will be used frequently in the paper, and/or identifies key assumptions

+5. Considers a plurality of views, that is, identifies differing points of view, or a major issue that is unresolved or on which there is disagreement.
 Sets out clearly and effectively the arguments in favor of and against varying (that means at least two) approaches, ways of thinking about an issue, or ways of answering the main question.
+(In preparing paper, you should seek out competing views.)

 6. Applies critical thinking to the research approaches described.
 This might include: how good is the supporting evidence (or the rationale), how good is this evidence (or rationale) is, whether some other reasonable interpretation of findings is plausible but has not been ruled out, and other issues.

-- 7. Attempts to synthesize and (even better) does actually effectively synthesize the arguments and evidence, combining all of the discussion into a reasonable conclusion 8.
-Originality indications are that (at least) the thinking is your own and (at best) it goes beyond and even challenges the "conventional wisdom" or "commonsense view" on aspects of the topic - 9.
-Includes use of the assigned articles and one additional source (the 'use' may be brief) 10.
-The citations and reference list are preferably in APA style, but for 300-level courses this style is not required.
+7. Attempts to synthesize and (even better) does actually effectively synthesize the arguments and evidence, combining all of the discussion into a reasonable conclusion 8.
+Originality - indications are that (at least) the thinking is your own and (at best) it goes beyond and even challenges the "conventional wisdom" or "commonsense view" on aspects of the topic

+9. Includes use of the assigned article and one additional source

+10. The citations and reference list are preferably in APA style, but for 300-level courses this style is not required.
 See http://libweb.uoregon.edu/guides/psychology for help on APA styles and on finding articles.
 Do not include binders or covers on the papers when you turn them in, and no title page is necessary.

-Papers (exploration, outline/abstract, or final research paper) turned in late lose 10% of their points for each weekday they are not turned in (starting with the due date).
+Papers (whether the outline/abstract or final version of the research paper) turned in late lose 10% of their points for each weekday they are not turned in (starting with the due date).
 In general, with some course requirements, alternative arrangements for due dates may be possible with an authoritative excuse if presented in advance of an absence.